cifkao/ismir2019-music-style-translation/README.md

 # Supervised symbolic music style translation
-This is the code for the paper ‘Supervised symbolic music style translation using synthetic data’.
+This is the code for the paper ‘Supervised symbolic music style translation using synthetic data’, accepted to ISMIR 2019.

 The repository contains the following directories:
-- `cifka2019` – code for training and evaluating models.
+- `ismir2019_cifka` – code for training and evaluating models.
 - `experiments` – configuration files for the models from the paper.
 - `data` – data preparation pipeline.